Jon9851/ms3-/README.md

 # Features
 ### Home
 The home page features a nav bar which has lock function depending on whether you are logged or out.
 Below the nav bar you have a text slider with quotes from different video games, and below that you have and image slider with four different games images combined in to a single changing image, and a footer which covers all 13 pages.
-The image slider positioning is a small bug as it appears differntly on different devices.
+The image slider positioning is a small bug as it appears differnetly on different devices.
 ![Home](gamesreviewc/static/image/homegr.PNG)

 ### Games